xavierholt/cs292f/Kleptography.md

 ## SETUPs

-A Secretly Embedded Trapdoor with Universal Protection is an algorithm that can be embeddded in a cryptosystem to leak secret key information to the attacker through the output of the cryptosystem.
+A **S**ecretly **E**mbedded **T**rapdoor with **U**niversal **P**rotection is an
+algorithm that can be embeddded in a cryptosystem to leak secret key information to the attacker through the output of the cryptosystem.
 In general, a SETUP:

-0. Has input and output polynomially indistinguishable from that of the uncompromised system.
+- Has input and output polynomially indistinguishable from that of the uncompromised system.
-0. Does not contain the attacker's decryption function or decryption key.
+- Does not contain the attacker's decryption function or decryption key.
-0. Leaks bits of the user's secret key in its output.
+- Leaks bits of the user's secret key in its output.
-0. Even with full knowledge of the SETUP, only the attacker can determine past or future keys.
+- Even with full knowledge of the SETUP, only the attacker can determine past or future keys.

-A strong SETUP is more powerful than a regular SETUP.
+A "strong" SETUP is more powerful than a regular SETUP.
 Consider a cryptosystem that  uses a SETUP mechanism  with 50% probability  and the unmodified algorithm with 50% probability.
 In a strong SETUP, a user would not be able to tell which algorithm was used.

-## Leakage Bandwidth
+### Leakage Bandwidth

-Leakage bandwidth refers to the number of secret bits that can be leaked per bit of output message.
+Leakage bandwidth refers to the number of keys that can be leaked  per number of output messages.
+A SETUP that leaks one key every four messages would be said to have (1, 4)-leakage.

 ## A Discrete Log Based SETUP against Diffie-Hellman

 ### Diffie-Hellman Key Exchange

-Alice and Bob want to communicate securely on a public channel.
-They need to agree on a secret key.
-The Diffie-Hellman protocol lets them do this as follows:
+Suppose Alice and Bob need to agree  on a secret key,  but  can only communicate over a public channel.
+The Diffie-Hellman protocol lets them do this:

 - Assume a public large strong prime _p_.
 - Assume a public _g_ which is a generator mod _p_.
 - Alice generates a random value _a_ < _p_ - 1.
 - Bob generates a random value _b_ < _p_ - 1.
-- Alice sends Bob _g_^<sup>_a_</sup> % _p_.
+- Alice sends Bob _g_<sup>_a_</sup> mod _p_.
-- Bob sends Alice _g_^<sup>_b_</sup> % _p_.
+- Bob sends Alice _g_<sup>_b_</sup> mod _p_.
-- Both of them can now compute a secret _k_ = _g_<sup>_ab_</sup> mod _p_.
+- Both of them can now compute a shared secret _k_ = _g_<sup>_ab_</sup> mod _p_.

 ### The Discrete Log Attack